canidlogic/yip/pod/createdb.md

     statements.
 Templates are stored within the database, so loading won't work properly anyway.

+- `global_vars` enabled

+    This means that you can access template variables declared on global scope also from within template loops.
+Without this option, the global template variables would be blocked within template loops.

+Template variables can also be modified before template rendering using a plug-in preprocessor.
+See the documentation of the `Yip::DB` module for further information about how the plug-in works.

 ## cvars table

 The `cvars` tables stores configuration variables related to the